Capstone-Projects-2024-Spring/project-intelligest-smart-home/documentation/docs/system-architecture/sequence-diagrams.md

 Objective: As a Deaf user, I want to use gestures to seek information about the weather, so I can easily obtain this information.

 1. The user does the required gestures in front of the IntelliGest Camera.
-2. The user sees a certain light strip color and knows IntelliGest caught the Gesture.
-3. Then, the User sees a certain color and knows it is processing the request.
+2. On User Interface, user sees the name of Hand gesture and Device involved in it
-4. Finally, the User sees on the display the Weather for the rest of the day.
+4. Finally, the User sees on the display the Weather for upto next two days.

 ## Use Case 3: Changing Kitchen Light Color